The Greek World Cup secret's out - Mitroglou is in

 However, following the circulation of an inaccurate squad list on various international media websites, the Portuguese coach opted to end the speculation.

-Mitroglou, who joined the London club from Olympiakos Piraeus for 11 million pounds in January, played for only two hours in three matches as the club were relegated.
+Mitroglou, who joined the London club from Olympiakos Piraeus for 11 million pounds ($18.52 million)in January, played for only two hours in three matches as the club were relegated.

-However, his three goals in the 4-2 aggregate playoff victory over Romania that took Greece to the finals have obviously kept him in favour.
+However, his three goals in the 4-2 aggregate playoff victory over Romania that took Greece to the finals have obviously kept him in favor.

 The 26-year-old’s team-mate Giorgos Karagounis, the Greece captain with 132 caps but who played only 14 times for Fulham this season, was also named in the squad, along with other experienced campaigners such as midfielder Kostas Katsouranis and Georgios Samaras, who is leaving Celtic this summer.